oacore/collaboration_discovery_experiment/README.md

 ## Run

-jupyter notebook
-select tdm demo.ipynb
+select the "tdm demo.ipynb" notebook and run it.